amomin/programming-praxis/text/WhatIsS.md

 ```
 n(n+1)(2n+1)/6
 ```
-which is easy to guess if you know it's a cubic with denominator 6and leading co-efficient 1 (by using the first 3 sums `1,1+4=5,1+4+9=14` to find the co-efficients.
+which is easy to guess if you know it's a cubic with denominator 6 and leading co-efficient 1 (by using the first 3 sums `1,1+4=5,1+4+9=14` to find the co-efficients.